fluencelabs/deployment/ipc/README.md

 ## Cleanup

 Delete contents of data and snapshots directories.
-Must be run with sudo right since IPC runs as root and files on local fs are owned by root:
+Must be run with sudo rights since IPC runs as root and files on local fs are owned by root:

 ```shell